MartinRGB/MTSwift-Learning/README.md

 3.Make 3 example —— AlertView/DynamicSnap(Used Pan Gesture Recognize & UIDynamicAnimator)/OperationQueue(theory abt OperationQueue & Closure [x])

+4.use "arc4random_uniform()" to generate random Int,"for in" to play more times animation/How to get value from UISlider

-4.Plan to learn sth from http://mathewsanders.com/ tomorrow
+5.Plan to learn more from http://mathewsanders.com/ tomorrow

 To be contiuned...